HenryLevenNU/equation-game-repo/README.md

 ***Usability***

 As seen in the solution architecture diagram above, the system uses handles incorrect inputs for 'Settings' and 'User input', for example in the case of incorrect data types like string, instead of their int/float answer.
 In fact, the code clarifies the question and repeats the question for input until they are successful.
-This can be seen in the following example:
+This can be seen in the following simplified example:

 ```
     input_difficulty_complete = False
     while input_difficulty_complete == False:
         try:
             game_difficulty = input("Enter game difficulty: 'Normal'/'Hard' ")
-            # .title() ensures answer is not caps sensitive.
-            game_difficulty = game_difficulty.title()
             valid_difficulty = "Normal", "Hard", "1", "2"
             if game_difficulty in valid_difficulty:
                 input_difficulty_complete = True